 Graham is assisted by a Deputy Master, Caroline Hepburn-Doole, whose main responsibility is to ensure that residents have the pastoral and academic support they need.
 She oversees a team of ten Sub-Masters, each of whom has pastoral responsibility for a designated "neighbourhood" within the College.
-The 2017 Sub-Master team comprises Finn Campbell, Sina Ete, Daniel Ieremia, Fraser Irvine, Luke Johnson, George Kwong, Sammy Se'au, Divyadeep Singh, Soreka Tiai and Heather Tribe.
-The Night Porter is Rocky Fidow.
+The 2018 Sub-Master team comprises Samantha Addington, Ben Baker, Juliana Costa, Immy Doyle, Fraser Irvine, Travis Mackie, Alec McWhirter, Brianne Peters, Bayley Smith, and Jason Stewart.

 The Operations Manager, Max Gillies, is responsible for overseeing the College's administration, catering, finances and property functions.
 The Admin Office is staffed by Gail Rockliff and Ruth Arnison.
-The Food Services Manager, Michael O'Brien, runs the kitchen.
+The Food Services Manager, Michael O'Brien, runs the kitchen together with Head Chef, Patrick Garner.
 The Property Manager is Dave Kennedy, and the Maintenance Officer is Steve Winter.

 As well as providing accommodation for University students, Knox College also houses the Knox Centre for Ministry and Leadership and the Presbyterian Research Centre, which comprises the Hewitson Library and the Presbyterian Archives Unit.
 Knox residents are permitted to use the Hewitson Library and are expected to abide by its conditions of usage.

 The KCSC holds its Annual General Meeting in September each year.
 Its main task is to elect an Executive, which holds office until the following AGM, and is responsible for organising College events, including the Cameron Shield and Nevill Cup competitions.
-The 2016-17 Executive is: Buck Finucane (President), Natasha Cox (Vice-President), Matt Shepherd (Treasurer), Faye McIntosh (Cultural Affairs), Mitchell Smith (Secretary), Tesi Clark (Social), and Karen Lin and Dylan Finnegan (Sports).
+The 2017-18 Executive is: Polaiuamea Kirifi (President), Jack Saunders (Vice-President), James Davis (Treasurer), Emma McClean (Cultural Affairs), Nick Brown (Secretary), Imogen Defrayne (Social), and Nina Donaldson and Roman Blackman (Sports).

-Other honourary positions include the College Beadle (James Smythe), College Piper, Head Chorister (Briarley Coppens), and Chapel Assistant (Sam Harrison).
+Other honourary positions include the College Beadle (Julia Harvey), College Piper, Head Chorister (Rebekah Amitrano), and Chapel Assistant (Karin Ratgali).